Suru River (Indus): Geography

 Most part of the river flows within the jurisdiction of Kargil district.
 It flows through the towns of Tongul, Suru, Grantung, Goma and Hardas.
-Kargil town is the largest city situated on the banks of the Suru River, also being the second largest city in the Ladakh region after Leh.
+Kargil town is the largest city situated on the banks of the Suru River, and also the second largest city in the Ladakh region after Leh.
 A branch of the anicient Silk Road ran alongside the Suru River, connecting Kargil and Skardu.
 The road is now closed due to the Line of Control.

 The Suru River has extensive possibilities for rafting and it is practised during the summer.
 The Suru Valley is the starting point for rafting trips, and it also provides a base for mountaineering expeditions to the Nun Kun mountain massif.

 Agriculture in Ladakh is scarce due to the dry climate, and is restricted to the river valleys.
 The Suru valley, formed by the catchment of the Suru River, receives irrigation through the canals of the Suru River.
 The main crops grown in the valley include barley, buckwheat, turnips and mustard.